ivpn/ivpn.net/src/content/pages/knowledgebase/routers/dd-wrt-how-do-i-exclude-hosts-or-bypass-vpn-tunnel.md

 ### OpenVPN

 1. Go to `ADMINISTRATION` / `COMMANDS` / `COMMAND SHELL`.
-Enter the following commands whilst substituting the IP's you wish to bypass the VPN (each IP separated by a space character):
+Enter the following commands whilst substituting the IPs you wish to bypass the VPN (each IP separated by a space character):

     ```
     nvram set no_vpn_lst="192.168.1.5 192.168.1.6 192.168.1.7"